 - Towel: Soft grip to reduce and absorb sweat in palms.
 They are vulnerable to germs and bacterias, hence need replacement over time.

 - Synthetic: Made from synthetic material with good grip hold and less slippery quality.
 But they do not absorb sweat as Towel grips causing slight discomfort.

-4. Balance Point: The center of gravity on the shaft purely affects the control, handling, and power of the racket.
-A phenomenon says that the balance point towards the head gives more power.
-For control, the balance point should be towards the handle.
+The center of gravity on the shaft purely affects the control, handling, and power of the racket.
+A phenomenon says that the balance point towards the frame gives more power.
+For control, the distribution of mass should be towards the handle.

-A simple way to identify this is by putting the center of the shaft over the top an edge, as shown above.
+A simple method is to put the center of the shaft over the top of an edge, as shown above.
 Then observe which part of the racket leans down first.
-If the handle comes down, it is a headlight racket.
-If the frame falls, it is a head-heavy racquet.
-If the entire structure remains still on the center, then it is definitely neutral balanced.
+If the handle comes down, it is a headlight racket, but if the frame falls, it is a head-heavy racquet.
+Similarly, when the entire structure remains still in the center, then it is neutral balanced.

 In technical words, the balance is the distance between the bottom cap and the central point of the shaft.
 The outcome is listed below:

 - Head Light: 280 mm – 287 mm

 We should also check the flexibility of the shaft before buying because it determines the swing speed.
 It is worth knowing whether the stem is expected, extra, or medium-stiff and flexible.